Mission, Values and History

 - NSF acquires Cook & Thurber, LLC, a provider of process-based product safety and quality audits for the food, beverage, animal feed and packaging industries and now provides additional food safety audits (e.g. NSF supplier assurance audits).

-- NSF launches a testing and certification program for dietary supplements to certify what is on the label is in the bottle and that the product does not contain undeclared ingredients or harmful contaminants.
+- NSF launches a testing and certification program for dietary supplements to certify what is on the label is in the bottle and that the product does not contain harmful contaminants.

 - NSF launches a dietary supplement GMP (good manufacturing practices) registration program.